aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/overview.md

 * All new functionality must include relevant tests where applicable.

-* When submitting a pull request, please be sure to work off of the `devel` branch, rather than `main`.
-The `devel` branch is used for ongoing development, while `main` is used for tagging stable releases.
+* When submitting a pull request, please be sure to work off of the `devel` branch, rather than `releases/*`.
+The `devel` branch is used for ongoing development, while `releases/*` is used for tagging stable releases.

 * In most cases, it is not necessary to add a changelog entry: A maintainer will take care of this when the PR is merged.
 (This helps avoid merge conflicts resulting from multiple PRs being submitted simultaneously.)

 * All code submissions should meet the following criteria (CI will enforce these checks):

+  * Jinja2 templates follow our [guidelines](../style-guide/).
+  * Molecule is updated with data covering your fix.
+  * Molecule artifacts are updated with your coverage.
-    * Python syntax is valid
+  * Python syntax is valid.
-    * All unit tests pass successfully
+  * All unit tests pass successfully.
-    * PEP 8 compliance is enforced, with the exception that lines may be greater than 80 characters in length
+  * PEP 8 compliance is enforced, with the exception that lines may be greater than 80 characters in length.

+* A PR can be opened before all the work is complete.
+In this situation, PR state should be set to __draft__.
+All PR marked as ready for review (i.e. not in draft) will be reviewed by the maintainer team.

 ## Project Structure